Skip to main content

 Cell Metabolism in Nervous System

 Brain cells consume copious amount of energy substrates for various functions.
-To coordinate substrate input and energy demand, cell organelles are required for orchestrating the evolutionarily conserved metabolic pathways.
-The intricate interactions between different organelles are pivotal in regulating metabolite trafficking, cell growth, metabolism, immune response, intercellular signaling, etc. Misrouted inter-organellar signaling leads to disrupted bioenergetic processes, and impairs the functions of energy demanding system such as the central nervous system.
-Indeed, perturbations to dysfunctional mitochondria and/or endolysosomes, two organelles fundamental to cell metabolism, often result in neurological disorders.
+To coordinate substrate input and energy demand, cell organelles need to orchestrate the evolutionarily conserved metabolic pathways.
+The intricate interactions between different organelles are pivotal in regulating metabolite trafficking, cell growth, metabolism, immune response, intercellular signaling, etc. Misrouted inter-organellar signaling disrupts bioenergetic processes, and impairs the functions of energy demanding system such as the central nervous system.
+Indeed, dysfunctional mitochondria and/or endolysosomes, two organelles fundamental to cell metabolism, often result in neurological disorders.

 Research Approach